aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator.md

 ## Struct `Aggregator`

-Represents an integer which supports parallel additions and subtractions across multiple transactions.
+Represents an integer which supports parallel additions and subtractions<br/> across multiple transactions.
 See the module description for more details.

 <pre><code>struct Aggregator has store<br/></code></pre>